Martin Rochester argues for more diversity of thought on college campuses while appearing on KMOX

 A speaking appearance by author Charles Murray March 2 at Middlebury College in Vermont sparked protests that turned violent, even leading one professor who escorted Murray from campus to be treated for injuries at a local hospital.

-The incident came barely a month after the University of California at Berkeley canceled a scheduled speaking appearance by commentator Milo Yiannopoulos, where protests caused about $100,000 worth of damage to the campus.
+The incident came barely a month after the University of California, Berkeley canceled a scheduled speaking appearance by commentator Milo Yiannopoulos, where protests caused about $100,000 worth of damage to the campus.

 J. Martin Rochester, a Curators’ Teaching Professor of political science at the University of Missouri–St. Louis, sees an issue at the heart of both incidents that he believes permeates other college campuses – a lack of intellectual diversity.
 He talked about it last week during an appearance on The Charlie Brennan Show on KMOX (1120 AM).